BenAufGitHub/Windows-Simulator/README.md

 At first we have the python process.
 It handles of the controlling and capturing, and also the flow of the sessions.

-Then are the two electron processes, one being the root, the main process, the other being the renderer process, which includes the front-end code.
+Then there are two electron processes, one being the root, the main process, the other being the renderer process, which includes the front-end code.
 The main process has controll over the renderer process and holds the required information, like a website's backend.